 \subsection{How do institutions choose applicants?}

-We consider three possible policies that institutions may adopt when choosing applicants to hire: one generic non-compliant strategy, and two possible fairness-conscious (i.e. ``compliant'') strategies, which satisfy some version of demographic parity. \begin{enumerate} \item \textit{Generic strategy}.
-Non-compliant employers simply sort all applicants received by score, and hire the top applicants. \item \textit{Local parity strategy}.
-Compliant employers with the local parity strategy satisfy demographic parity with respect to the demographics of their applicant pool at that round; in most cases, this is not the same as the overall demographics of the environment.
-For example, if 15\% of applicants to a local-parity employer were from group B, then 15\% of the employer's hires will be from group B, even if group B comprises 25\% of the entire population. \item \textit{Global parity strategy}.
-Compliant employers with the global parity strategy satisfy demographic parity with their hires, with respect to global demographics; this may or may not be the same as the demographics of their applicant pool.
-For example, if 25\% of the population belonged to group B, even if they accounted for 35\% of applicants to a global-parity employer, they would only account for 25\% of their hires. \end{enumerate}
+We consider three possible policies that institutions may adopt when choosing applicants to hire: one generic non-compliant strategy, and two possible fairness-conscious (i.e. ``compliant'') strategies, which satisfy some version of demographic parity. \begin{enumerate} \item \textit{Generic policy}.
+Non-compliant employers simply hire the $h$ highest-scoring applicants. \item \textit{Global parity policy}.
+Compliant employers with the global parity policy satisfy demographic parity with their hires, with respect to global demographics; this may or may not be the same as the demographics of their applicant pool.
+For example, if 25\% of the population belonged to Group B, even if they accounted for 35\% of applicants to a global-parity employer, they would only account for 25\% of their hires. \item \textit{Local parity policy}.
+Compliant employers with the local parity policy satisfy demographic parity with respect to the demographics of their applicant pool at that round; in most cases, this is not the same as the overall demographics of the environment.
+For example, if 15\% of applicants to a local-parity employer were from Group B, then 15\% of the employer's hires will be from Group B, even if Group B comprises 25\% of the entire population.